-We’re quickly approaching the time of year when there are so many sales and “great deals” that it’s often easy to make quick decisions and impulse purchases that we might later regret.
+We’re quickly approaching the time of year when there are so many sales and “great deals” that it’s often easy to make quick decisions and impulse purchases we might later regret.

-Plus, many of the sales have an extremely limited time-frame (some are just for a few hours) making us feel like we need to grab the deal right now or we’ll miss out.
+Plus, many of the sales have an extremely limited time-frame (some are just for a few hours), making us feel like we need to grab the deal right now or we’ll miss out.

-I also don’t use this rule when I’ve been searching for a specific item or waiting for something to go on sale.
+I also don’t use this rule when I’ve been searching for a specific item on Craigslist or waiting for something to go on sale.
 In those situations, I pounce on a good deal when I see it and definitely don’t wait another 24 hours.

 Yes, waiting 24 hours might mean the item is already sold when I decide to go back the next day; but in those situations, I figure it’s just not meant to be.

 It’s such a simple concept — and I know it has saved us hundreds of dollars on impulse purchases (especially now with the ease of online shopping!)